jhns-de/shoppinglist_sync/README.md

 #### CalDAV Setup

-- **Nextcloud**: Use your Nextcloud credentials and find the calendar URL in Calendar settings
+- **Nextcloud**: Use your Nextcloud credentials
 - **Other CalDAV servers**: Consult your provider's documentation

+To find the correct calendar URL, start the container without setting the `CALDAV_SHOPPING_LIST_URL` environment variable.
+The application will list all available calendars and their URLs in the output.

 #### Grocy Setup
 1. Log into your Grocy instance